analogdevicesinc/msdk/Examples/MAX32655/Bluetooth/BLE_HCI_DFU/README.md

 ```

-to update the firmware, you have to erase the second memory bank first!.
+**Attention**: To update the firmware, you have to erase the second memory bank first!
+The flash memory won't allow you to write until you erase that memory region first.

-you can do it through CLI by typing `erase 10:04:00:00 03:80:00`, the result should look like this:
+you can do it by using HCI through CLI by typing `erase 10:04:00:00`, the result should look like this:
 ```
-Erasing the memory...
+Erase flash memory at address: 10040000
 Done
 ```

-`erase 10:04:00:00 03:80:00`: the first parameter `10:04:00:00` is the starting address of second memory bank (0x10040000) which is used to store the updated firmware.
-The second parameter `03:80:00` is to tell the size of the memory bank (0x38000) to be erased.
+**Attention**: `erase 10:04:00:00`: the parameter `10:04:00:00` is the starting address of second memory bank (0x10040000) which is used to store the updated firmware.
+This command will only erase **one page** of internal memory starting from 10:04:00:00.
+To upload the second application successfully, you may need to erase mutiple pages according to the size of the second application.

+If you want to erase multipages at once, you can use python script to erase the memory bank.
+The code is shown in `MAX-BLE-HCI/examples/firmware_update/firmware_update.py`

-Then you can update the program by typing `update hello_world.bin`. `hello_world.bin` is file for new application.
+Then you can update the program by typing `update 10:04:00:00 hello_world.bin`. `hello_world.bin` is file for new application.
 This file is in repository `MAX-BLE-HCI/examples/firmware_update`.
+You can also doing this by writing a script.

 Finally you can reset the program to enable the updated firmware.
 You can reset the program by pressing the reset button or type `sysreset` through HCI.
 Then you will get the following result:
 ```